theQRL/go-zond/cmd/zvm/README.md

 ```
 ## Block builder tool (b11r)

-The `evm b11r` tool is used to assemble and seal full block rlps.
+The `zvm b11r` tool is used to assemble and seal full block rlps.

 ### Specification